-The number of shares in the Company held during the financial year by each Key Management Personnel of the Consolidated Entity, including their personally related parties, are set out on page 52.
+The number of shares in the Company held during the financial year by each Key Management Personnel of the Consolidated Entity, including their personally related parties, are set out below.
 Details of shares granted as compensation during the reporting period are given in note 7(d).